peek-travel/ecto_hashids/README.md

 ### What does this library do about it?

-EctoHashids is essentially a Ecto Type generator where you configure which schemas you want to expose hashids instead of sequential ids, and w/ 1 line in yuor schema, you can now interact w/ that model w/ the hashid instead of the sequential id.
+EctoHashids is essentially an Ecto Type generator where you configure which schemas you want to expose hashids instead of sequential ids, and w/ 1 line in your schema, you can now interact w/ that model w/ the hashid instead of the sequential id.

 In the above example, your user could now see: `/purchases/o_5zabk`